MeRupamGanguly/SDE2-Notes/README.md

 ## Describe Concurency Primitives in GOlang.
 Concurency Primitives are fundamental tools or mechanism provided by programming languages to help, manage and control the execution behaviours of concutent tasks.

+- When Communication and Synchronisation between Go-Routines are Priority then Choose Channel.
+When Protecting Shared-Resources is Priority then Choose Mutex.
+When Limiting access to a Pool of Resources(Comapny have only 3 Printers for 25 Computers) then Choose Semaphore.

-Some common Concurency Primitives are Mutex, Semaphore, Channels etc.
+Some common Concurency Primitives are Mutex, Semaphore, Channels, Atomic etc.

 - Mutex
     - Mutex are used to protect shared Resources such as Variables and Structures, from being accessed simultaneously by Multiple threads or goroutines.